Los Angeles Radio People, O

 O, Steven: SEE Steven-O Sellers

 O'Brien, Jim: KBBQ, 1967; KHJ, 1969-70.
-During a Philadelphia station promotion in 1983, Jim parachuted out of a plane with another guy, and their cords became tangled.
+During a Philadelphia station promotion on September 25, 1983, Jim parachuted out of a plane with another guy, and their cords became tangled.
 Jim cut his own cords and fell to his death thinking that the two jumpers could not both survive.
 It was his 814th jump.

 O'BRIEN, "Big" Ron: KFI, 1979-81; KROQ, 1981; KIIS, 1982-87; KKBT, 1989-91; KOCM/KSRF, 1991-92; KIIS, 1992-93.
 Ron was a dj at KFI, KROQ, KIIS (also pd), KKBT, KOCM/KSRF and back to KIIS.
 He died April 27, 2008, from complications of pneumonia.
 He was 56.
 Most recently he had been working at KOGL-Philadelphia